— so called for Section 319 of the Clean Water Act . . .

-On farm composting, coupled with nutrient management is accepted as one cost effective and simple method that farmers can use to reduce their risk of nutrient pollution, the danger of drinking water contamination and therefore their environmental liabilities.
+On farm composting, coupled with nutrient management is one effective method that farmers can use to reduce water pollution from nutrients.
 Many farms have the additional problem of how to dispose of dead animals.
-Composting can provide a cost effective solution for both mortality disposal and manure problems.
-Composting has the additional benefit of providing value added incremental income to farmers, enhancing small farm sustainability, and compost is a far better soil amendment than raw manure when land applied by the farmer.
-However even though composting uses a relatively low technology level, significant barriers to on-farm composting are the lack of knowledge and experience with composting
+Composting can provide effective solution for both mortality disposal and manure management.
+Composting has the additional potential benefit of providing value added incremental income to farmers, enhancing small farm sustainability, and compost is a valuable soil amendment.
+However, even though composting requires technolgoy that is often already part of a farming operation, there are significant knowledge and experience barriers to on-farm composting.

-CAV’s one year, watershed based, on-farm composting project will provide start-up technical composting and business assistance to participating farmers, as well as some market development.
-Participants will be provided with a composting technical manual, equipment and individual assistance as needed as part of the Section 319 grant project.
-This pollution abatement demonstration project is designed to significantly increase the amount of manure composted by recruiting more farmers to produce and use compost through local outreach and education efforts in cooperation with: USDA Natural Resource Conservation Service (St. Albans Office), Vermont Natural Resource Conservation Districts of Franklin County and Winooski Valley, Vermont Agency of Agriculture, Food, and Markets, Vermont Department of Environmental Conservation’s Compost Center and Water Quality Division, Lake Champlain Basin Program (LCBP), and the UVM Watershed Alliance.
+CAV’s one year, watershed based, on-farm composting project provided start-up technical composting and business assistance to participating farmers, as well as some market development.
+Participants were provided with a composting technical manual, equipment and individual assistance as needed as part of the Section 319 grant project.
+This pollution abatement demonstration project was designed to significantly increase the amount of manure composted by recruiting more farmers to produce and use compost through local outreach and education efforts in cooperation with: USDA Natural Resource Conservation Service (St. Albans Office), Vermont Natural Resource Conservation Districts of Franklin County and Winooski Valley, Vermont Agency of Agriculture, Food, and Markets, Vermont Department of Environmental Conservation’s Compost Center and Water Quality Division, Lake Champlain Basin Program (LCBP), and the UVM Watershed Alliance.

-The purpose of this project is to potentially decrease agricultural nonpoint source nutrient pollution, specifically phosphorus.
+The purpose of the project was to potentially decrease agricultural non-point source nutrient pollution, specifically phosphorus.

 - increase # of tons of compost produced, therefore decreasing the # of raw manure tons spread